Page 1: Biography

 Writer, journalist, poetry anthologist, war correspondent

-Charles Quentin Fernie Pope, known as Quentin, was born in Wanganui on 21 October 1900, the youngest of seven children of Charles Quentin Fernie Pope, a master mariner, and his wife, Lillian Taudevin.
-Quentin was educated in Wanganui, but when he was 12 his father died and he left school to support his mother.
+Charles Quentin Fernie Pope, known as Quentin, was born in Whanganui on 21 October 1900, the youngest of seven children of Charles Quentin Fernie Pope, a master mariner, and his wife, Lillian Taudevin.
+Quentin was educated in Whanganui, but when he was 12 his father died and he left school to support his mother.
 By 1917 he was working in a shipping office in Wellington.

 For the next decade Quentin Pope was actively involved in the life of Victoria University College, although it is not certain whether he ever enrolled there.
 He took an active part in the debating society and the Free Discussion Club and in 1919 won the Union Prize for best debater of the year.
 An observer noted that he was 'always well supplied with matter – often too well supplied'.
 He acted in and co-wrote the 1921 Capping Carnival Extravaganza, played tennis and wrote articles on sport.